-- All user and system administrator passwords must contain a minimum of eight (8) characters. - All service account and system/application account passwords must contain a minimum of fifteen (15) characters, and these passwords may be non-expiring. - All passwords must include a character from each of the following four categories. - Uppercase characters of European languages (A through Z, with diacritic marks, Greek and Cyrillic characters) - Lowercase characters of European languages (a through z, sharp-s, with diacritic marks, Greek and Cyrillic characters) - Base 10 digits (0 through 9) - Non-alphanumeric characters: ~!@#\$%^&-+='|\(){}[]:;'''<>,.?/, including any Unicode character that is categorized as an alphabetic character but is not uppercase or lowercase.
-This includes Unicode characters from Asian languages. - Temporary or default passwords assigned by system administrators or dictated by the operating system must be changed immediately after initial login. - Passwords must be changed every 90 days or less from the last change.
-Shared system administrator passwords must be changed when an individual who has access to the passwords leaves. - All systems that support password history will be configured to remember a password history of 4 at a minimum.
+- All standard user account passwords must contain a minimum of eight (8) characters.
+All service account, system administrator account and system/application account passwords must contain a minimum of fifteen (15) characters, and these passwords may be non-expiring. - All standard user and system administrator account passwords must be different. - All passwords must include a character from each of the following four categories. - Uppercase characters of European languages (A through Z, with diacritic marks, Greek and Cyrillic characters) - Lowercase characters of European languages (a through z, sharp-s, with diacritic marks, Greek and Cyrillic characters) - > Base 10 digits (0 through 9) - ➤ Non-alphanumeric characters: ~!@#\$%^&-+='|\(){}[]:;"'<>,.?/, including any Unicode character that is categorized as an alphabetic character but is not uppercase or lowercase.
+This includes Unicode characters from Asian languages.

-- All passwords should be hashed and salted. - User ID's will be revoked after five (5) consecutive attempts to login with an invalid password. - All service account and system/application account passwords must be changed when an individual who has had access to the passwords is terminated or accepts a role where knowledge of those passwords is no longer required. - Service and system/application accounts should be approved for use and documented in the area where the account is being used.
+- Temporary or default passwords assigned by system administrators or dictated by the operating system must be changed immediately after initial login. - Passwords must be changed every 90 days or less from the last change.
+Shared system administrator passwords must be changed when an individual who has access to the passwords leaves. - All systems that support password history will be configured to remember a password history of 4 at a minimum. - All passwords should be hashed and salted. - User ID's will be revoked after five (5) consecutive attempts to login with an invalid password. - All service account and system/application account passwords must be changed when an individual who has had access to the passwords is terminated or accepts a role where knowledge of those passwords is no longer required. - Service and system/application accounts should be approved for use and documented in the area where the account is being used.